realworldocaml/book/book/error-handling/README.md

 - : ('a, Error.t) result = Error failed!
 ```

-An the `Or_error` module provides a bunch of useful operators for
+And the `Or_error` module provides a bunch of useful operators for
 constructing errors.
 For example, `Or_error.try_with` can be used for
 catching exceptions from a computation.